- RegionArdèche - Coteaux de l'Ardèche

 - Maison Louis Latour is one of the most innovative producers in Burgundy whilst maintaining its traditional image.
 In 1979, with a view to expanding the business the valley of the Ardèche river with its clay and limestone-based soils was chosen as the ideal location to produce top-quality Chardonnay wines.
 The Grand Ardèche comes from the best vineyards, carefully selected every year when harvesting begins.
 The grapes are pressed and the must is placed immediately in oak barrels made by the cooperage at Latour, where the wine will age for approximately 10 months, like the great wines of Burgundy.

 - Tasting NoteOur Grand Ardèche has a shiny pale yellow color.
 It reveals a fresh nose with notes of acacia flowers and honey.
-On the palate, the attack is powerful and slightly toasted to continue on floral notes and fresh butter.
+On the palate, the attack is powerful and slightly toasted which continues on floral notes and fresh butter.
 It is a straightforward and generous wine with a very light bitterness on the finish.

 - Grand Ardèche Chardonnay 2019 - People's Choice Wine Awards - Finalist